-Each student will determine her/his level of learning in the course.
-I expect each of you to make the decision to take ownership of your learning early during the semester, and to adjust your daily practices and habits as needed to reach your desired level of achievement in the course.
+Each student will determine their level of learning in the course.
+We expect each of you to make the decision to take ownership of your learning early during the semester, and to adjust your daily practices and habits as needed to reach your desired level of achievement in the course.
 It is up to you to access resources for help as often as needed: office hours, tutoring, study groups, mentoring, and more.
-What can you expect of me?
-My primary objectives are to provide you with the tools, environment, encouragement, and support to learn Chemistry.
-I expect that all of us will work together to follow the classroom guidelines listed on the next page and to master the course objectives listed above.
-Please ask me for additional assistance, clarifications, and contact to me to provide feedback as needed.
+What can you expect of us?
+Our primary objectives are to provide you with the tools, environment, encouragement, and support to learn Chemistry.
+We expect that all of us will work together to follow the classroom guidelines listed on the next page and to master the course objectives listed above.
+Please ask us for additional assistance, clarifications, and contact to us to provide feedback as needed.